-The statement of net position presents information on all of the County's assets and liabilities, with the difference between the two reported as net position.
+The statement of net position presents information on all of the County's assets, deferred outflows of resources, liabilities, and deferred inflows of resources with the balance reported as net position.
 The statement of activities presents information showing how the County's net position changed during the current year.
-These statements are prepared using the accrual basis of accounting similar to the accounting method used by private sector companies.
+These statements are prepared using the accounting similar to the accounting method used by private sector companies.
 This basis of accounting takes into consideration all of the current year's revenues and expenses, regardless of when the cash is received or paid.